nikserg/elvis/README.md

 You can also have separate keys for each repository.

-Note, that this user need to have access rights for desired branch.
+Note, that this user need to have write access rights for desired branch.

 ## Configuration